-26 We recognize that properly accounting for sole proprietorships and partnerships that do not make guaranteed payments in respect of services may be difficult under this standard.
+We recognize that properly accounting for sole proprietorships and partnerships that do not make guaranteed payments in respect of services may be difficult under this standard.

-be used to offer guidance in some cases as to the meaning of "highly skilled" in this context, the standard itself could have substantial ambiguity, failing to give taxpayers needed certainty.
+skilled" in this context, the standard itself could have substantial ambiguity, failing to give taxpayers needed certainty.